24thsaint/mfrn-graphql-boilerplate/README.md

-# mfrn-boilerplate
+# mfrn-graphql-boilerplate

-> A boilerplate using the MongoDB-FeathersJS-ReactJS-NodeJS stack
+> A boilerplate for the MongoDB, FeathersJS, ReactJS, NodeJS stack with Babel, GraphQL, Webpack, MobX, and Material-UI ready configurations.

 ## About